- Adding payments

 - Click on the 150 euro invoice

-- Result: Jansen now has 100 euros outstanding instead of 150 euros
+- Result: Jansen now has 100 euro outstanding instead of 150 euro

-- Situation: Customer Pietersen has a credit invoice of 30 euros (refund) and an outstanding invoice of 200 euros
+- Situation: Customer Pietersen has a credit invoice of 30 euro (refund) and an outstanding invoice of 200 euro

 - Action: